Over the years, we’ve received accreditation from all manner of organisations and bodies.

 Since we’re talking about accreditations, we may as well start with the most important one!

-Operating since the 1980s, the MLAA serves as the peak body for the locksmithing industry in Australia and New Zealand.
+Operating since the 1980s, the MLAA serves as the peak body for the locksmithing industry in Australia

 The MLAA helps locksmiths just like Galmier by advocating for locksmiths all over the country.